LiphardtLab/HistoneTracking/README.md

 Note that the image may be completely white or black, due to limitations your operating system may have WRT displaying depending 16bit resolution greyscale images.

-In general, advanced users will simply read in the binary files into their favorite image processing environment, such as Matlab or Mathematica.
+In general, advanced users will simply read in the .dat binary files into their favorite image processing environment, such as Matlab or Mathematica.

+# Frame-by-frame metadata files (.dth)

+Every exposure of the camera is linked to a metadata string that contains information about the instrument, the lasers, the time, etc in the instant that exposure was taken.
+This metadata string will be about 350 characters long and will be terminated by '\n'.
+This string is structured as follows, with all fields being self-explanatory.
+N is the index of images, H and W are the height and width of the images, and then there is a timestamp and exposure and laser information:

+N:0
+H:512
+W:512
+Time:1489775259.3620
+Exp: 50.0
+Gain: 250
+DT_Analog_v1: 5.0
+DT_Analog_v1: 5.0
+DT_Analog_v1: 5.0
+DT_Analog_v1: 5.0
+639: True
+405: True
+488: True
+561: True
+z_nano_z: 98.5427
+motor_stage_x: 13.9445
+686_y: 13.1545
+DT_AOTF_v1: 5.0
+DT_AOTF_v1: 5.0
+DT_AOTF_v1: 5.0
+DT_AOTF_v1: 5.0
+DT_AOTF_singleval: True
+scope_z: 4207.35
+scope_bflamp: 0.0

 # Quantitative analysis of the raw image data in Matlab.

-Right out the box, Matlab can read all octopus files directly.
+Right out the box, Matlab can read all .dat files directly.

 fileID = fopen('a1.dat');
 myImageArray = fread(fileID,'uint16');